 What distinguishes art deco style is combination of modern styles with artistic finish and richness of the materials used.
 In addition, art deco is a pastiche of many different styles, sometimes dissonant, which are united by the desire for modernity.
 In fine arts, nothing better brings out the language of art deco, than paintings of Tamara Lempicka.

 Art deco paintings are characterized by geometric shapes, elegant cuts and straight forward sophistication of clear cut, sleek, straight lines and boldness.
+Art from that period was characterized by a monumental, symmetrical (often simplified) composition with clear contours.
+Coloring is the predominance of bright, sometimes flashy colors.
+Artists working in this style returned to traditional themes – such as portraits, genre scenes (topics from everyday life), still life or landscapes.
 In these Art deco Paintings the female form is not a shy, rosy cheeked maiden lost in frills and ribbons but a bold and strong figure that is in command and control.